7th Intl LPG Conference & Expo-2020 To Be Held On Nov 27 - UrduPoint

 7th Int'l 'LPG Conference & Expo-2020' To Be Held On Nov 27

-National and international energy companies and experts would attend the conference, which is being jointly organized by the Energy Update, Pakistan Energy Forum, and LPG Marketers' Association in collaboration with the Ministry of Energy, a news release said on Monday.
+National and international energy companies and experts would attend the conference, which is being jointly organized by the Energy Update, Pakistan Energy Forum, and LPG Marketers' Association in collaboration with the Ministry of Energy.

 Prominent among speakers would be Minister for Energy Omar Ayub Khan, Special Assistant to Prime Minister on Petroleum Nadeem Babar, Petroleum Secretary Mian Asad Hayaud Din, Member (Gas) Oil and Gas Regulatory Authority Muhammad Arif, President of Pakistan LPG Marketers' Association Farooq Iftikhar, CEO of LPG Bilal Jabbar, Managing Director of World LPG Association James Rockall, CEO of DEA Owais Mir and the Deputy Chairman Planning Commission.